Attention Maryland Tier II Facilities

 Section 304 - Emergency Release Notifications - Notifications are made by the facility to the LEPC, the SERC and the National Response Center (NRC).
 Requests for initial telephone notification and the written follow-up report can be made to the SERC or the LEPC.

 Section 311 and 312 - Material Safety Data Sheet (MSDS) List and Chemical Inventory Reports - The MSDS lists and the chemical inventory reports are submitted to the SERC, the LEPC, and the local fire department.
-The law requires that requests for EPCRA information be in writing and in reference to a specific facility.
+The law requires that requests for EPCRA information be in writing, in reference to a specific facility, and for the current reporting year.

-These reports cannot be searched by map coordinates, watersheds, or tax map notations at this time.
+These reports cannot be searched by map coordinates, watersheds, or tax map notations.
 In certain cases EPCRA files can be searched by zip code.
 However, this type of search requires generation of a computer report.
 This is a special service and is not covered under EPCRA or the Public Information Act (PIA).

 MDE does not allow photocopying or electronic access to this information.
 Individuals can review these documents by making an appointment in advance with the Community Right-to-Know Section at MDE headquarters in Baltimore.
 If you need help preparing your written request, please contact the Community Right-To-Know Section at 410-537-3800.